-I know: my name is crazy.
-How the heck are you supposed to pronounce that thing?
-Let me help.*
+How the heck are you supposed to pronounce Gwydion Suilebhan?
+Here’s a bit of help.*

 The first name is actually much easier than it looks.
 The invisible F is also silent, so you don’t have to pronounce it.
 In addition, you only need to make the mouth shape of the D, which makes it just three consecutive vowel sounds after the introductory diphthong, rounded out nicely by the final N. (Though the N has to hang in your mouth for no fewer than thirteen seconds.)
 Sort of like the song of a kingfisher at dusk.
 A drop-dead-drunk kingfisher.

-* By “help,” of course, I mean “completely steer you wrong.”
+* By “help,” of course, we mean “complete misinformation.”

-** No, you won’t.
-Not unless you ignore everything I’ve just written.
-Ha!
-Because my first name is really pronounced like “Gideon,” as in “Gideon’s Bible,” though you have to insert a “w” sound after the “G.” And my last name actually sounds exactly like “Sullivan.”
-The “bh” makes a “v” sound.
-In other words: it really is easy.
-And I’m pretty laid back about it, too.
-So don’t be afraid to make a mistake.
-I’m plenty happy if all you do is try!
+** Assuming you ignore everything you’ve just read.
+Because his first name is really pronounced like “Gideon,” as in “Gideon’s Bible,” though you have to insert a “w” sound after the “G.” And his last name actually sounds exactly like “Sullivan.”
+(The “bh” makes a “v” sound.)
+In other words: it really is easier than it looks!